anvix9/sherlock/README.md

 ## Future Plans

-- Publish Sherlock on PyPI for easier installation.
 - Optimize processing speed further.
 - Improve parsing of papers.
 - Add support for more advanced GPU and multi-threaded processing.